 Another way you can subdivide and group your products is by brand.
 This is where different products from one brand name are grouped together.
-If you’re selling all unique products by your own brand, this wouldn’t be an effective way to subdivide your products.
-However, if you’re selling an array of products made by different brands, this will help you group by brand name and then assess metrics per brand.
+If you’re selling all unique products by your brand, this wouldn’t be an effective way to subdivide your products.
+However, if you’re selling an array of products made by different brands, this will help your group by brand name and then assess metrics per brand.

 Product Type Product Groups

 This Google Shopping AdGroup subgroup is where you group products based on their type.
 This is the best way to group and segment your products, as it based on the taxonomy of your site and will be much easier to optimize.